AtlasAnalyticsLab/AtlasPatch/README.md

   - Set `WSI_ROOT`, `PATCH_OUTPUT` (same as SlideProcessor `--output`), `PATCH_ENCODER`, `MAG`, `PATCH_SIZE`, `BATCH_SIZE`.
   - Activate your TRIDENT env and set `PYTHONPATH` to the TRIDENT repo if needed.
   - Submit with `sbatch jobs/trident_features.slurm.sh`.

+## License

+SlideProcessor is licensed under the **PolyForm Noncommercial License 1.0.0**, which strictly prohibits commercial use of this software or any derivative works.
+This applies to all forms of commercialization, including selling the software, offering it as a commercial service, using it in commercial products, or creating forked versions for commercial purposes.
+However, the license explicitly permits use for research, experimentation, and non-commercial purposes.
+Personal use for research, hobby projects, and educational purposes is allowed, as is use by academic institutions, educational organizations, public research organizations, and non-profit entities regardless of their funding sources.
+If you wish to use SlideProcessor commercially, you must obtain a separate commercial license from the authors.
+For the complete license text and detailed terms, see the [LICENSE](./LICENSE) file in this repository.